Nongame Methods & Devices

 Updated regulations and information are provided when nongame fish tags or permits are issued.
 Tags, permits and commercial freshwater fishing licenses are available by visiting any regional SCDNR Office, through the internet or by writing to: SCDNR-License Section, PO Box 167, Columbia, SC 29202-0167 or calling 803-734-3833.
 Nongame fish tags are issued at each Regional SCDNR office.
 Tags purchased through the internet or by mail are mailed from the Columbia office and the privilege is not valid until the tag is received by the licensee.

 A fishing license is required of all persons who fish nongame fishing devices.
 Some devices are not permitted on certain waters.
-See Nongame Device Limits by Location.
+See Nongame Device Limits by Location, Nongame Device Limits by Location.

 A gill net tag is required.
 A gill net may be placed in the freshwaters on a first come first serve basis but a gill net must not be placed within 200 yards of another gill net.
 Along the Little Pee Dee River upstream of Punch Bowl Landing, no net may be set within 75 feet of a gill net previously set or drifted within 75 feet of another drifting net.
 Nongame fish taken in shad nets lawfully fished during the open season for taking shad may be kept.
 A sturgeon caught must be returned immediately to the waters from where it was taken.